kirti136/vara_assignment_backend/README.md

   npm run start or npm start
 ```

-Expose the server using ngrok
+Expose the server using ngrok and update the forwarding URL in the Twilio Console:
 ```bash
   ngrok http 3000
 ```